 TOP 10 CHEMICALS TO AVOID

-Following is a list of 10 toxic chemicals contained in many cosmetic ingredients that you should avoid from this day forward.
+Following is a list of the top 10 chemicals to avoid that are contained in many cosmetic ingredients that you should stop applying to your skin from this day forward.

 Examples: diazolindyl urea, imidazolindyl urea